• Skip to main content

 Veggie timing tip: Fresh veggies need longer to soften, while frozen or canned vegetables should be added near the end to prevent overcooking.

-Broth options: Use vegetable broth for a vegan vegetable soup or swap in chicken broth or bone broth for a richer flavor and more protein.
+Broth options: Swap in chicken broth or bone broth for varied flavor and more protein.

 Protein add-ins: During the simmering cycle, stir in beans, tofu, or frozen dumplings for extra nutrition.

-Finishing touch: A drizzle of olive oil or a squeeze of lemon before serving brightens the flavor.
+Finishing touch: When serving, add a drizzle of olive oil for richness and a squeeze of lemon for a bright flavor.

 Equipment